bailey27/cppcryptfs/README.md

 If this setting is on, then the --force flag is needed on the command line when dismounting filesystems that are in use.

+**Deny Other Users**

+If this setting is enabled, then encrypted volumes will be accessible only to the user who started the instance of cppcryptfs who mounted it.
+Any drive letters used for mounting will still be visible to other users, but they will not be accessible to them.

+Also, when this setting is enabled, cppcryptfs will not accept connections from users other than the one who started it.

 **Defaults and Recommended**

 Currently, the default and recommended settings are the same.